-Prague’s Old Town Hall is a historically significant site that will captivate travelers with its stately halls, beautiful artwork and stained glass, and impressive underground caverns.
+Prague’s Old Town Hall is a historically significant site that will captivate travelers with its stately halls, beautiful artwork and stained glass, and impressive underground tunnels.

 History